-No, knowing German is not a requirement for studying in Germany.
-Many universities offer English-language postgraduate programs.
+No, knowing German is not mandatory for studying in Germany.
+Many universities offer post-graduate programs in English.
 It will also be determined by the course for which you wish to apply.

 How do I apply for a free study program in Germany?

-Studying for free in Germany means that there would be no or very low tuition fees.
-This is so at public colleges, where there are no tuition fees.
+Studying for free in Germany means that there would be no or very nominal tuition fees.
+This is applicable for public colleges, where there are no tuition fees.
 Fluency in German or an average of 80 percent for certain universities are among the requirements for admission.

 Are the courses offered in English?

 Yes, the majority of universities offer English courses.
 Nonetheless, since certain courses are only offered in German, public universities require German language certification as a condition of admission.

 Am I permitted to work in Germany while studying?